Bank of Grandma and Grandad; a rising phenonemon?

 Their homes are feeling the strain - 18% have postponed or cancelled refurbishment work on their home while the same percentage have had to cut food bills in order to help children and / or grandchildren.

 Our research also revealed that grandparents are not just sacrificing money but also their own time in order to help out family members.
-Indeed more than two in five (42%) grandparents are sacrificing more than five hours a week for free to help family members with activities such as child minding.
+More than two in five (42%) grandparents are sacrificing more than five hours a week for free to help family members with activities such as child minding.

 The study has highlighted the often selfless sacrifices made by so many grandparents in the UK.
 Through the Home for Life Plan, people over 60 are enabled to buy homes at discounts of up to 59%*.
 We are aiming to revolutionise the way people approach retirement, avoiding being stuck in unsuitable housing with unmanageable repayments and instead allow them to retire happy.

 Not many people know that Homewise is a family-run business, take a moment to learn 6 quick facts about us and our values.